Creating Opportunities to Develop Leadership Ability

 - “Leadership,” guest-edited by Julia L. Roberts, special issue of Gifted Child Today, vol. 27, no. 1, 2004

 - Early Gifts: Recognizing and Nurturing Children’s Talents, edited by Paula Olszewski-Kubilius, Lisa Limburg-Weber, and Steven I. Pfeiffer, Prufrock, 2003 (see chaps.
 1 and 10)

 - Leadership Development in Gifted Students, by Frances A. Karnes and Suzanne M. Bean, ERIC EC Digest no. E485, 1990

 Summer Leadership Programs

-- Duke University Talent Identification Program Leadership Institute
+- Leading Strategically in the 21st Century: a Field Studies at Duke University Talent Identification Program

 - Drury University Center for Gifted Education Leadership Academy

 - Johns Hopkins University Center for Talented Youth Civic Leadership Institute